 It was mid-morning when Amalie entered the basement room at the Museum.

 “You!”
 Amalie looked at Jonathan, perched on her stool, his hair falling over his forehead, his elbows on the table, his long legs stretched out in front of him.
 He was whistling softly.
 That same elusive tune.

 “You’re rather late getting here.
 I’ve been searching for evidence.”

 She stared at him.
 He looked so real, so alive.

-Reading her thoughts he said, “Jonathan Evans, in the flesh.
-Except that, unfortunately, I’m not in the flesh.
-If I were I could kiss you as I should very much like to.”
+He gave her a crooked smile and said, “Jonathan Evans, in the flesh.
+Except, unfortunately, I’m not in the flesh.
+If I were, I could kiss you as I should very much like to.”

 Amalie flushed.
 The thought of being held in those arms, caressed, kissed by those lips…she turned her thoughts hastily away from that direction.